CakeJamble/Exception-Safe-Stack/README.md

 The repository probably wouldn't meet the minimum requirements of a robust testing environment, but was never written to be production-level code.
 I'd change that, and I'd also try and rewrite this with a pImpl interface.
 If I ever come back to this, that will be the roadmap!

 # Revisiting with "More Modern" CMake (CMake 3.14)
 I decided to revisit this example much sooner than expected because of a great [video](https://www.youtube.com/watch?v=y7ndUhdQuU8) by Deniz Bahadir about CMake.
 I saw this little exercise as a great introduction to CMake, since previous commits in this only used a single, top-level `CMakeLists.txt`.
-And begrudgingly, because it is required to configure Google Tests.
+And begrudgingly so, because it is required to configure Google Tests.
 But it actually corrected some overlooked bugs!

 ## Cleaner Project Structure
 Following the video, I created `library/`, `library/include`, and `library/src` directories (no this isn't out of date, I know `src/` is gone).
 The `CMakeLists.txt` file in `library/` propagates the targets up to the top-level `CMakeLists.txt`, and builds the project, so I can run tests and pat myself on the back.